|Credit Building Rating:||4.0 / 5|

 Is the Capital One Platinum card right for you?

-If you’re looking for a simple, low-cost credit-credit building card that doesn’t require you to put down any money for an annual fee or security deposit, it’s hard to go wrong with the Capital One Platinum.
+If you want a simple, low-cost credit-credit building card that doesn’t require you to put down any money for an annual fee (See Rates and Fees) or security deposit, it’s hard to go wrong with the Capital One Platinum.
 While it won’t offer impressive rewards or perks and carries a high APR, the card gets the job done where it counts – giving you a chance to build credit with responsible use without bombarding you with fees and restrictions.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.